Is There A Time Limit To Make A Medical Negligence Claim?

 However, we have compiled a table with compensation figures you may receive based on the Judicial College Guidelines.
 This table is for example purposes online and figures may vary, and the first entry is not from the JCG.

 Injury: Severity: Notes: Compensation:

-Chest Injuries Severe A total removal of one lung and/or serious heart damage with severe pain and suffering. £100,670 to £150,110
+Chest Injuries (a) A total removal of one lung and/or serious heart damage with severe pain and suffering. £100,670 to £150,110

 There are two Heads of Loss you could claim for in a medical negligence claim.
 These are general damages and special damages.
 General damages compensate for the injury itself and the mental and physical effect it has had on your life.
 The top end of the bracket is usually awarded if the injury lasts forever or a significantly long amount of time.